GENS 200/400

 Arranged

-An internship or service placement is a required aspect of this course, and is the student’s responsibility to secure.
+2. Secure a work, internship or service placement.
 Information on how to find and secure an placement can be found on the Career Services website.

-If you are attempting to add the course late, you will need to follow the Late Schedule Adjustment procedures.
+• If attempting to add the course late, follow the Late Schedule Adjustment procedures.